The Power of Contrast for Feature Learning: A Theoretical Analysis: Introduction

 \subsection{Outline}

 This paper is organized as follows.
-Section \ref{sec: prelim} provides setup for the data generating process and the loss function.
+Section \ref{sec: prelim} provides the setup for the data-generating process and the loss function.
 In Section \ref{sec: unsupervised}, we review the connection between PCA and autoencoders/GANs.
-We also establish a theoretical framework to study the contrastive learning in the linear representation setting.
-Under this framework, we evaluate the feature recovery performance and downstream task performance of contrastive learning and autoencoders.
+We also establish a theoretical framework to study contrastive learning in the linear representation setting.
+Under this framework, we evaluate the feature recovery performance and in-domain downstream task performance of contrastive learning and autoencoders.
 In Section \ref{sec: labeled data}, we analyze the supervised contrastive learning.
-In Section \ref{sec: simulation}, we verify our theoretical results given in Section \ref{sec: unsupervised} and \ref{sec: labeled data}.
+In Section \ref{sec: simulation}, we verify our theoretical results given in Sections \ref{sec: unsupervised} and \ref{sec: labeled data}.
 Finally, we summarize our analysis and provide future directions in Section \ref{sec: conclusion}.